rileyajones/kaggle-gamearena-gamestream-ui/README.md

 `autoPlay` causes the game to automatically start playing (even if the controls are enabled)

-`textSpeed` specifies the delay (in ms) between characters being drawn in the events panel.
+`textSpeed` specifies the delay (in ms) between chunks being drawn in the events panel.

 `turnTimeOverride` sets all turns of the game to be the specified value (in ms).

+`chunkBy` if set equal to the literal `word` the thoughts will be split by space rather than by character greatly increasing the speed.